August may be the perfect time to re-establish forage fields damaged beyond repair in recent years!

 Seldom do we talk about forage shortages and above normal precipitation in the same breath.
-Regardless, that’s where we found ourselves throughout Ohio and much of the Midwest in the summer of 2019.
-For much of the year prior to that abundant rainfall had allowed us to grow lots of forage.
-Unfortunately, the weather seldom allowed us to harvest it as high quality feed.
+Regardless, that’s where we found ourselves throughout Ohio and much of the Midwest in the summer of 2019 and in parts of Ohio again in spring 2024.
+Abundant rainfall in early 2019 allowed for the growth of lots of forage.
+Unfortunately, the weather seldom allowed the opportunity to harvest it as high quality feed.
+In this regard, 2024 seems to have unfolded much the same . . . a very wet Ohio April and May challenged the opportunity to make quality hay followed by a very dry June through August across much of Ohio that prevented regrowth for subsequent high quality hay cuttings.

-Reduced supplies of quality forages coupled with increased demand over the previous year had led us to a perfect storm that resulted in the lowest inventory of hay in Ohio since the 2012 drought, and the 4th lowest in 70 years.
+Reduced supplies of quality forages coupled with increased demand over the previous year had led to a perfect storm that resulted in the lowest inventory of hay in Ohio in 2019 since the 2012 drought, and the 4th lowest in 70 years.
 The spring of 2019 weather didn’t provide the opportunity to improve that situation.
 By summer cattlemen throughout the Midwest bordered on having a forage and feed crisis.
+The drought conditions of summer 2024 have returned Ohio’s cattleman to a similar forage shortage.

-Below you will find a compilation of the forage, feed and cattle management strategy articles and videos we’ve published that will aid you in addressing feed shortage situations regardless the cause.
+Below you will find a compilation of the forage, feed and cattle management strategy articles and videos that will aid in addressing feed shortage situations regardless the cause.

 Print Articles previously published in the Ohio BEEF Cattle letter, the C.O.R.N. newsletter, and Buckeye Dairy News